RENCI-NRIG/certbot-nginx-docker/README.md

 nginx
 ```

-On a successful issuance the user should observe a page similar to the following:
+After a successful issuance of certificates the user should observe a page similar to the following:

 <img width="80%" alt="Validate Certificate" src="https://user-images.githubusercontent.com/5332509/61080926-161f2b80-a3f4-11e9-9e80-0717a1bc7f8a.png">